-SUMMARY OF KEY DELIVERABLES TO DATE Development and delivery of modern slavery training Engagement with supply chain partners to raise awareness of modern slavery Continual delivery of third-party audit programme Gap analysis undertaken with third party for potential adoption of ISO 2400 Sustainable Procurement Initial supporter of the BES 6002 Ethical Labour Sourcing Standard Inclusion of our Labour Code of Conduct in supply chain contracts POLICIES In 2019 we developed our Labour Code of Conduct, partly in response to the audit programme we had started.
+INFRASTRUCTURE INDUSTRIAL SUMMARY OF KEY DELIVERABLES TO DATE Development and delivery of modern slavery training Engagement with supply chain partners to raise awareness of modern slavery Continual delivery of third-party audit programme Gap analysis undertaken with third party for potential adoption of ISO 2400 Sustainable Procurement Initial supporter of the BES 6002 Ethical Labour Sourcing Standard Inclusion of our Labour Code of Conduct in supply chain contracts Gap analysis conducted with external expert to define and develop an Ethical Labour Strategy POLICIES In 2019 we developed our Labour Code of Conduct, partly in response to the audit programme we had started.
 We continue to audit our supply chain in line with this code and it is reviewed yearly and updated as needed.
 Whistleblowing Policy: